GabeScott/standard-works-vault/General Conference/1997 October - A Celestial Connection to Your Teenage Years.md

 # A Celestial Connection to Your Teenage Years

-*By Richard J. Maynes - Of the Seventy*
+By Elder Richard J. Maynes - *Of the Seventy*

 *Given in the October session of the 1997 General Conference*

+>*If you want to become the person the Lord wants you to be, you had better work on it today, because it is a true principle that we become what we do.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/10/a-celestial-connection-to-your-teenage-years?lang=eng)